On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: Introduction

-For $p\neq 2$, there is only one nontrivial $\Zee/2$-grading (as always, up to an automorphism), and hence if the superization procedure had been defined for $p\neq 2$, the superization of $\fsl(2)$ would have been unique, $\fsl(1|1)$.
+For $p\neq 2$, it is also known that there is only one (as always, up to an automorphism) nontrivial $\Zee/2$-grading, and hence if the superization procedure had been defined for $p\neq 2$, the superization of $\fsl(2)$ would have been unique, $\fsl(1|1)$.